-If timber erection is delayed excessively, some remedial work may be required due to volume change movements of joinery after fabrication to ensure that joints fit tightly.
-Any associated additional cost shall be the responsibility of the party responsible for the delay.
+If timber erection is delayed and the TFC determines that reworking of joinery is required to ensure that joints fit tightly.
+Any associated additional cost shall not be the responsibility of the TFC.

 SECTION 3.
 SUBMITTALS

 3.01 Shop Drawings